19hours/sg-statutes/Acts/Environmental Protection and Management Act.md

 ### Restriction on supply of registrable goods

-40C\.—(1) No person shall, in the course of any trade or business, supply any registrable goods in Singapore on or after the effective date unless the registrable goods are —
+40C\.—(1) No person shall, in the course of any trade or business, supply any registrable goods in Singapore on or after the effective date unless the registrable goods —

-(a) registered under section 40D(3); and
+(a) are registered under section 40D(3);

-(b) labelled in the prescribed manner.
+(b) are labelled in the prescribed manner; and

+(c) meet such minimum energy efficiency standards as may be prescribed.

+[12/2011 wef 01/09/2011]

 (2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000.